victory316/NewsToy/README.md

 # NewsToy
-Toy project with News API
+Toy project with News API | Seongwhan Choi

 Starting on 2020.07.16